pratush07/Parking-AI/README.md

 # Autonomous Parking using Reinforcement Learning

-This repo contains the code for the dissertation titled "Autonomous Parking using Reinforcement Learning".
+This repo contains the code for the dissertation titled "Evaluation of Soft Actor Critic In Diverse Parking Environments".

 ## Folder Structure
 ```bash